DrTimothyAldenDavis/SuiteSparse/README.md

     CMAKE_OPTIONS="-DNPARTITION=1 -DNSTATIC=1 -DCMAKE_BUILD_TYPE=Debug" make

-That command will compile all of SuiteSparse except for CHOLMOD/Partition Module.
-Debug mode will be used.
-The static libraries will not be built (NSTATIC is true).
+That command will compile all of SuiteSparse except for CHOLMOD/Partition Module (because of -DNPARTITION=1).
+Debug mode will be used (the build type).
+The static libraries will not be built (since -DNSTATIC=1 is set).

     CMAKE_BUILD_TYPE:   Default: "Release", use "Debug" for debugging.